visionsofparadise/bit-pack/README.md

-# bit-pack
+# minibit

 Compression and decompression of data described by JSON Schema.

 ```
-npm install bit-pack
+npm install minibit
 ```

-Bit-pack allows you to reuse validation JSON Schema to compress data to a smaller size than JSON serialization.
+MiniBit allows you to reuse validation JSON Schema to compress data to a smaller size than JSON serialization.

 Typically, you can compress data to as little as 30% the size of arbitrary serialization such as JSON stringification and message pack.